iotaledger/hornet/docs/getting_started/using_docker.md

 ## Run

-Pull the latest image from `gohornet/hornet` public Docker hub registry:
+You can pull the latest image from `gohornet/hornet` public Docker hub registry by running:

 ```bash
 docker pull gohornet/hornet:latest
 ```

-Best is to run on host network for better performance (otherwise you are going to have to publish ports, that is done via iptables NAT and is slower)
+We recommend that you run on host network to improve performance.
+Otherwise, you are going to have to publish ports using iptables NAT which is slower.

 ```sh
 docker run \